ipwnosx/docs-1/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/populate-private-registry/_index.md

 # Linux Steps

-The Linux images needs to be collected and pushed from a Linux host, but _must be done after_ populating the Windows images into the private registry.
+The Linux images need to be collected and pushed from a Linux host, but _must be done after_ populating the Windows images into the private registry.
 These step are different from the Linux only steps as the Linux images that are pushed will actually manifests that support Windows and Linux images.

 1. <a href="#linux-1">Find the required assets for your Rancher version</a>
 2. <a href="#linux-2">Collect all the required images</a>